prainar/peer/12-messaging-screen/README.md

    - Test displaying chat history, sending messages, and receiving new messages.
    - Test UI with no messages, many messages, and error scenarios.

-## 🧪 Bonus Challenge

-- Add an extra improvement, such as:
-  - Enhanced styling for chat bubbles.
-  - Real-time updates using WebSockets.
-  - Typing indicators or read receipts.
-- Document your improvement at the end of this README.

 ## ✅ Deliverable

 A working messaging screen module with a clean chat UI and functional backend, pushed to GitHub in the `/final` folder.